duartemateus/EntityFramework.Docs/entity-framework/ef6/entity-framework-async-query-and-save-ef6-onwards.md

 5. Line 35: We're now calling the Async version of SaveChanges and awaiting it's completion.
 6. Line 42: We're now calling hte Async version of ToList and awaiting on the result.

-For a comprehensive list of available extension methods in the System.Data.Entity namespace, refer to the QueryableExtensions class. *You?ll also need to add ?using System.Data.Entity? to your using statements.*
+For a comprehensive list of available extension methods in the System.Data.Entity namespace, refer to the QueryableExtensions class. *You'll also need to add ?using System.Data.Entity? to your using statements.*

 ```
     using System;